kangjw1208/King-Country-Real-Estate/README.md

 * bedrooms

 These features had a strong individual correlation to our target, log_price, but sqft_living had the highest value that was not a categorical so it was deemed as the right feature to be the one to be put into our simple model.

 With Y as our target and X our housing feature.(Y=price, X =sqft_living).

 After spliting up our variables into two subsets(Train and Test data) we performed proper scaling to sqft_living as to prepare it for simple linear regression.

 Finally we calculated the value for our predicted model and determined our mean squared error for train and test data.

 This simple model gave us values for our Train data of (   ) and our Test data of (  ).
 These low values show that there is much improvement that can be done to the model.

 #### Multi-Feature Model
 With the simple model we just saw how our target, price, was impacted by just sqft_living.
-But you can you apply other features to our models to get a more accurate model.
+But you can you apply multiple features to our models to get a more accurate model.
 ##### Multi-Feature-Model 1 Price with Sqft_living and View
 After repeating the steps for the regression like in the simple regression but with two features being apllied we get values for our Train data of (    ) and for our Test data of (    ).
 So we see that our model has improved over our simple so it shows adding more features to our model improves it.
 ##### Multi-Feature-Model 8